MinhDucNguyen63/immo-eliza-ml/README.md

 ## 🤖 Model training

-The project explores several machine learning models, starting with a baseline RandomForest model and experimenting with other models like Linear Regression, Support vector Machine and XGBoost Regressor.
+The project explores several machine learning models, starting with a baseline RandomForest model and experimenting with other models like Linear Regression and XGBoost Regressor.
 The final model selection is based on performance metric R² score.

 It is found that the RandomForest Regressor and XGBoost Regressor models performed the best.